Open Letter on Free Availability

 As you already might know, Eazfuscator.NET initially was a free product.
 The free availability was an important and essential part of Eazfuscator.NET since 2008.

 I had a nice and clean plan when Eazfuscator.NET was just started in September 2007:

 - Make it perfect

 5 months later, the first public version of Eazfuscator.NET was released.
 I truly thought I did it: Eazfuscator.NET, a nice and free product, was delivered to the growing community of .NET customers.

 Eazfuscator.NET became a pretty mature product at version 2.3, one year later after the first publication.
-It had a considerable amount of customers and I could estimate their number by analyzing the count of accesses to update manifest file on a web server.
+It had a considerable amount of users and I could estimate their number by analyzing the count of accesses to update manifest file on a web server.
 My calculations showed about 1500 unique and active usages at the end of 2008.

 Given all that experience I have now, I can confess that my very first reaction to writing an obfuscator was – it's easy!
 How naïvely wrong I was.
 It is not just about a simple renaming of classes and their members.

 Obfuscator is a probabilistic compiler.
 It takes an input assembly, builds an abstract syntax tree, transforms it and produces the resulting assembly.
 A good obfuscator does a static analysis, traces down the data and code control flows together with many other things.